yuxuibbs/SI364-HW3/README.md

 * Model class definitions
 * A bunch of code, as specified in the `SI364W18_HW3.py` file
 * 1 template (see the instructions for `longest_route` at the end of the .py file)
+* Comments at the top of your file specifying anyone with whom you worked on this HW

+**Important:** (This HW is not exactly like any from past semesters, but note that it is unethical to use others' work from this semester or other semesters or to look at old semester's work and use it as your own.)

 You should *not* change any file names or edit provided templates.